nap2000/docs/admin-delete.rst

 .. contents::
  :local:

-There are 4 levels of data deletion each one more final than the previous ones.
+There are 5 levels of data deletion each one more final than the previous ones.

 #.
 Marking as deleted
 #.
 Deleting all records
 #.
 Deleting the Survey Template and all its records
 #.
 Erasing the survey Template and all its records
+#.
+Purging of backups

 Marking Deleted
 ---------------